jakwings/fd/README.md

 ## Usage

-ff let you search for files and directories with a glob pattern.
+ff lets you search for files and directories with a glob pattern.

 ```bash
 ff $HOME '*.txt'